tuncayyaylali/tuncayyaylali/README.md

 ### Hi there 👋 I' m Tuncay YAYLALI
 He received his degree in environmental engineering from Istanbul Technical University in 1993.
-Six of his 24 years of professional experience in environmental engineering have been spent working for the Ministry of Environment and Forestry.
-He finished the Department of Business Administration in 2020 and two different Master's Programs in Environmental Management and Occupational Safety in 2020 and 2021, respectively.
+He has 24 years of professional experience in the field of environmental engineering.
+Six years of this period passed from the Ministry of Environment and Forestry.
+Later, he had expert, mid-level management, and senior management experiences in various companies.
+Besides, he graduated from the business department in 2020 as a high honor student, and two different master's programs in environmental management and occupational safety in 2020 and 2021, respectively.

 He has been studying in the field of data science for a year.
 In this regard, he completed the Data Science Specialization Training (Data MasTR) at Miuul lasting 5 months, the Data Engineer Bootcamp at Miuul lasting 4 months, and the Machine Learning Operations (MLOps) Bootcamp at Veri Bilimi Okulu lasting 3.5 months.